 Boswellia’s powerful anti-inflammatory effects are attributed to boswellic acids with acetyl-11-keto-β-boswellic acid (AKBA) and are thought to have the most powerful anti-inflammatory properties of the main four boswellic acids.
 Boswellia acts by inhibiting 5-lipoxygenase (5-LO), an enzyme that produces leukotriene.
 Leukotrienes are molecules that have been identified as a cause of inflammation.

-Both boswellia serrata extract as well as oral collagen supplementation clearly have a role to play in the management of OA and the large number of patients affected by the condition would certainly justify further research.
+Both premium boswellia serrata supplement as well as natural oral collagen supplementation clearly have a role to play in the management of OA and the large number of patients affected by the condition would certainly justify further research.
 Both natural products stands out for their superior tolerability and safety for patients, thus making them a potentially more attractive therapy for this condition in the future.

 To learn more about these products and their health benefits, visit the Amandean online store.

 1. Osteoarthritis: Epidemiology, Arden, NigelNevitt, Michael C. et al. Best Practice & Research Clinical Rheumatology , Volume 20 , Issue 1 , 3 – 25 https://doi.org/10.1016/j.berh.2005.09.007